Subarians: Culture

+Physical appearance

+In Akkadian inscriptions, the Subarians were described as a people of light complexion (red or fair skinned) with red hair, and in Babylon young Subarian female slaves were valued for their fair and pleasant appearance.
+The assyriologist Ignace Gelb, based on Akkadian inscriptions, concluded that they were indeed described as a "light colored" and "fair-skinned" people.
+Ephraim Speiser however, criticized the conventional translation of the Akkadian "namrum" as "light".
+Since he believed that the Subarians and Hurrians belonged to the Armenoid race, they could hardly have been light-complexioned.
+Speiser therefore proposed that namrum should instead be understood as "bright", in the sense of "intelligent".
+Gelb found no evidence of such an interpetation of namrum in Akkadian literature, and stated that we know in reality nothing about the racial characteristics of the Subarians.
+Cyril John Gadd explained that the Subarians were valued for being "bright", which he suggested was doubtfully supposed to indicate a fair complexion.

 Language

-The terms referring to the language used in Subartu are known as Subarean, Subaraean or Subarian.
+The terms referring to the language used in Subartu are known as Subarean, Subaraean, Subartian or Subarian.
 To this day it is uncertain what the Akkadian and Sumerian terms for Subartu refer to and it is believed it could refer to Hurrian.

 It was generally believed early on by experts such as Adolf Leo Oppenheim and Arthur Ungnad that Subarian referred to Hurrian.
 The Hurrian language is described by the Sumerians and Babylonians as Subarian and for some modern historians, it is considered an obsolete term similar to Mitannian.

-Early historians like Ignace Gelb and Ephraim Avigdor Speiser believes they were both independent of each other.
-Ignace also mentioned there wasn't enough evidence about Subarian.
+Early historians like Ignace Gelb and Ephraim Avigdor Speiser believe they were both independent of each other.
+Ignace also mentioned that there was not enough evidence on Subarian.
 The evidence we have for the language are Subarian names and possibly some words that late Assyrian syllabaries said were used in Subartu.
-It has been suggested that the non-Sumerian and non-Semitic languages found in southern Iraq that is called the Proto-Euphratean language should be considered as Subarean and that the names of texts found from that age of ancient deities were later adopted by the Sumerians.
+It has been suggested that the non-Sumerian and non-Semitic languages found in southern Iraq known as Proto-Euphratean should be considered as Subarean and that the names of texts found from that age of ancient deities were later adopted by the Sumerians.
 It was also believed at the time that the Subarian language concealed languages like Gutian and Lullubian.

+Gonzalo Rubio believes that Subarian could possibly be a term used for multiple languages spoken in Subartu, but also believes that the Subarian language hasn't been indicated to be Hurrian.

 There is also a belief that Subarian was one of the Hurro-Urartian languages that was different from Hurrian as the Subarians established themselves earlier into Anatolia.
 This would be supported by the Subarian word for tree (sarme), which is similar to the Urartian word (sare) and the Hurrian word for garden (šahri).